RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 ## Auto Tiering data persistence

-If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and replica shards are configured to write to disk.
-This is unlike a standard Redis Enterprise Software database where only the replica shards persist to disk.
-This master and replica dual data persistence with replication is done to better protect the database against node failures.
+Auto Tiering Flash storage is not considered as persistent storage.

 Flash-based databases are expected to hold larger datasets and repair times for shards can be longer under node failures.
-Having dual-persistence provides better protection against failures under these longer repair times.
+To better protect the database against node failures, users might consider enabling master and replica dual data persistence provides better protection against failures under these longer repair times.

 However, dual data persistence with replication adds some processor and network overhead, especially for cloud configurations